Recovery workers at the site of a Ukraine passenger jet crash near Tehran, Iran, January 8, 2020

 The incident occurred five days after the US assassinated Maj.
 Gen. Qassem Soleimani, the head of the Quds Force of the Revolutionary Guards, in a drone strike outside Baghdad International Airport.
 Hours before the shootdown, Iran fired rockets on Iraqi base with American personnel.

 Iranian authorities initially claimed falsely that the jet crashed due to “catastrophic engine failure”.
 The military did not inform President Hassan Rouhani of the actual circumstances until 48 hours after the downing, and a statement was not issued to the Iranian public until January 11.

-In May, a court in Canada’s Ontario Province ruled that Iran owes damages to relatives of the victims, finding “on a balance of probabilities” that the attack was an intentional act of terrorism.
+Last May, a court in Canada’s Ontario Province ruled that Iran owes damages to relatives of the victims, finding “on a balance of probabilities” that the attack was an intentional act of terrorism.